Calvin & Hobbes on artist statements. Cartoon by Bill Watterson, July 15, 1995

 “Hey, that was a good artist statement!”

 It’s a sentiment you don’t hear very often, and yet it’s what we found ourselves saying after reading the statements below.
-Artist statements don’t have to be a source of fear (in those who write them) and boredom (in those who read them)!
+Artist statements don’t have to be a source of fear (for the writer) and boredom (for the reader)!
 See a few examples of strong artist statements below, and below that, a discussion of what makes them good.

 Andy Yoder, sculptor: “Many people take great comfort in the bathroom towels being the same color as the soap, toilet paper, and tiles.
 It means there is a connection between them, and an environment of order.
 Home is a place not only of comfort, but of control.
 This sense of order, in whatever form it takes, acts as a shield against the unpredictability and lurking chaos of the outside world.